 - From Tetlin Junction, Alaska to Dawson City, Yukon is 175 miles /281 km via the Top of the World Highway.

 - If you drive from Fairbanks, Alaska to Dawson City, Yukon is 398 miles/640 km.
+From Fairbanks, you can hit another remote and challenging route – the famous Dalton Highway in Alaska.

 - From Chicken, Alaska to Dawson City, Yukon is 106 miles/171 km.